 - Snow pants

-Walking can be precarious, especially in Old Montreal where the streets are cobblestone, so proper boots with non-slip are a must.
-Consider buying the slip-on Yaktrax that slip on over footwear for increased traction.
+Walking can be precarious, especially in Old Montreal where the streets are cobblestone, so proper nonslip boots are a must.
+Consider buying the slip-on Yaktrax that slip over footwear for increased traction.

 February Events in Montreal